 Masuria and the Masurian Lake District are known in Polish as Kraina Tysiąca Jezior and in German as Land der Tausend Seen, meaning "land of a thousand lakes."
 These lakes were ground out of the land by glaciers during the Pleistocene ice age around 14,000 - 15,000 years ago, when ice covered northeastern Europe.
 From that period originates the horn of a reindeer found in the vicinity of Giżycko.96 By 10,000 BC this ice started to melt.

+The range stretches from eastern Germany along the northern border of the Czech Republic to south-western Poland.
 The highest peak of the range is Sněžka (Polish: Śnieżka) in the Krkonoše (Polish: Karkonosze) mountains on the Czech Republic?Poland border, which is 1,603 metres (5,259 ft) in elevation.
 The current geomorphological unit in the Czech part of the mountain range is Krkonošsko-jesenická subprovincie ("Krkonoše-Jeseníky").
 The Krkonoše Mountains (also called the Giant Mountains) have experienced growing tourism for winter sports during the past ten years.

-The highest mountains in Polish is a place where you can really relax, and by the way also to learn about the local wildlife.
+Certainly the most attractive in terms of natural places, and also the most frequently chosen by tourists regions are mountains.The highest mountains in Polish is a place where you can really relax, and by the way also to learn about the local wildlife.

 Of course, Poland is worth a visit also in other Polish regions: notable, for example Bialowieza Forest and mites.